Skip to content

 return 0

-A = 0 # temporary data (constant, usually in uppercase)
+A = 0 # Temporary data (constant, usually represented by uppercase letters)

-c = function() # Stack frame space (call function)
+c = function() # Stack frame space (function call)

 struct Node {